Instance-Aware Pseudo-Labeling and Class-Focused Contrastive Learning for Weakly Supervised Domain Adaptive Segmentation of Electron Microscopy: Methodology

 \subsection{Segmentation via instance-aware pseudo-labeling}

-Since we only have extremely limited point labels on the target training data, as demonstrated in Fig. \ref{fig:1}, we train the segmentation sub-network $F_S$ under the framework of self-training, which is guided by the detection prediction.
-A combination of the source dense labels, target point labels, and generated target pseudo-labels is utilized to supervise the model training.
+Due to the extremely limited number of labeled pixels in the target training data, as illustrated in Fig. \ref{fig:1}, we train the segmentation sub-network $F_S$ under the framework of self-training, which is guided by the detection predictions.
+To supervise the model training, we utilize a combination of dense labels from the source, point labels from the target, and generated pseudo-labels for the target.

-where $L_{CE}$ is the standard cross-entropy loss, $p(x)=F_S(x)$ is the predicted segmentation, $\hat{{y}}^t$ is a fusion of the estimated pseudo-labels and ground truth point annotations.
+where $L_{CE}(\cdot,\cdot)$ is the standard cross-entropy loss, $p(x)=F_S(x)$ is the predicted segmentation, $\hat{{y}}^t$ is a fusion of the estimated pseudo-labels and ground truth point annotations.

 \textbf{Instance-aware pseudo-label selection}.
-Rather than relying on a high threshold for pixel-wise pseudo-label filtering, we select confident pseudo-labels on an instance-wise basis to preserve the diversity of pseudo-labels.
-Specifically, we propose to leverage the output of the detection head $F_D$ to guide the pseudo-label selection in the segmentation process.
-During each self-training iteration, we first estimate the total number of mitochondria instances by summation of the predicted density map.
-Next, we extract a specified proportion (e.g., 50\%) of the most confident local maxima based intensity values from the density map, denoting this set of selected points as $\Omega$.
-The ground-truth sparse points are incorporated as confident points as well.
+Instead of using a single threshold for filtering pixel-wise pseudo-labels, we select confident pseudo-labels on an instance-wise basis to preserve the diversity of pseudo-labeled regions.
+Specifically, we propose to leverage the output of the detection head $F_D$ to guide pseudo-label selection during the segmentation.
+In each self-training iteration, we first estimate the total number of mitochondrial instances by summing the predicted density map.
+Then, we extract a specified proportion (for example, 50\%) of the most confident local maxima from the density map.
+We refer to this set of selected points as $\Omega$.
+Ground-truth sparse points are incorporated as confident points as well.
 Subsequently, we identify the connected regions associated with these confident points in the current binary segmentation output to serve as our pseudo labels for mitochondria instances.